Is gluten intolerance related to the growth of cysts and to fibrocystic breast disease?

 The answer is a definitive maybe.

 My very subjective personal experience tells me that ovarian and breast fibroids were both related to gluten intolerance - in me.
-After five years of living gluten-free, mine have disappeared, and the cyclical formation of breast fibroids has stopped, finally.
+After five years of living gluten-free, mine disappeared, and the cyclical formation of breast fibroids has stopped, finally.

 Will your cysts disappear if you go gluten-free?
 Perhaps, perhaps not.
 You'll need to work closely with your health-care practitioner to monitor your body and to find out what may be either causing or aggravating their growth.